 The summer school will take place at the Station de Biologie des Laurentides (SBL), operated by the Université de Montréal.
 Situated in the middle of a series of lakes, in the Laurentians, it is a very pleasant and stimulating place to work and relax.
 The SBL is also a perfect example of an emblematic Canadian biome, sitting at the transition zone between the urbanized Greater Montréal area and the Canadian shield.
 It is known to have the best food of all field stations in Canada.

-The summer school will take place from Apr.
-29 to May 5, 2019.
+The exact dates will be confirmed in the coming weeks; the two possible weeks are April 27 to May 3, and May 4 to May 10.
 Selected applicants will be notified by the second week of February at the latest.

-We will take care of the transportation from the Université de Montréal to the field station on the morning on Apr.
-29, and from the field station to the Université de Montréal on the afternoon of May 5.
+We will take care of the transportation from the Université de Montréal to the field station on the morning on the first day, and from the field station to the Université de Montréal on the afternoon of the last day.
+We usually leave at 8am, and return by 4pm.
 Further details will be given to the selected applicants.

 Students from Québec universities can get 4 credits for this class through CRÉPUQ (class code BIO6065).
 Please indicate if you want to claim these credits when applying.